silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 ```
 There's our `$pass3`, it's `nBNfDKbP5n`!

-A sloppier way to find this password, which I tried before properly querying the database, was to use Strings on the database file:
+A sloppier way to find this password, which I tried before properly querying the database, was to use `strings` on the database file:
 ```
 root@kali:~/look_into_the_past/opt# strings table.db
 SQLite format 3